draptik/dotnet-templating/README.md

-# Templating dotnet projects
+# Templating dotnet projects and solutions

+Why?

+I want a simple way of setting up new dotnet solutions using [CPM - Central Package Management](https://learn.microsoft.com/en-us/nuget/consume-packages/Central-Package-Management).

+Using CPM solves many pain points I have with dotnet development:

+- projects using different versions of the same package
+- simplify the process of updating packages
+- simplify project configs (`*.csproj` / `*fsproj` files)
+- harmonize `src` and `test` projects

 Idea:

-- I often need to setup dotnet solutions, but don't want to dive into the official 'templating' way of doing this.
-- I'll probably start with simple bash scripts.
+- I'll probably start with a simple bash script.
-- If simple scripts work I might consider writing a simple TUI.

 ## Projects

-### WebAPI, Library and Tests
+### Library and Tests

 - `.editorconfig`
 - `.gitignore`